JorjaFox/website/content/_posts-old-blog/2013-10-09-torch-song.md

     - tv
 ---

-Expect the screencaps and recap tomorrow morning, and remember to <strong><a title="Updates" href="https://jorjafox.net/updates/">sign up for email alerts</a></strong> if you want to know right away when they're up.
+Expect the screencaps and recap tomorrow morning, and remember to **<a title="Updates" href="https://jorjafox.net/updates/">sign up for email alerts</a>** if you want to know right away when they're up.

 <em>Synopsis:</em>